Passion4film/Milestone-Project-3/README.md

         -   The main colours used are shades of brown, purple and white, as these complement each other nicely and are suggestive of the classic colours of Cadbury's, however as this is a site for the purpose of learning no copyright infringement is intended.
     -   #### Typography
         -   The Satisfy font is used for the navbar and page titles, as it resembles the font used in the logo.
 Baloo Tammudu 2 is also used for the paragraphs with information, as this makes them easier to read.
 Sans Serif is the fallback font in case for any reason the font isn't being imported into the site correctly.
 These fonts are attractive and appropriate to the aesthetic of the site.
-The font colour throughout is dependent on the background and the tupe of content to make it stand-out and for ease of reading against the background.
+The font colour throughout is dependent on the background and the type of content to make it stand-out and for ease of reading against the background.
     -   #### Imagery
         -   I created the site logo using Adobe Photoshop and a stock photo located online that I edited to suit my purpose.
         -   I created the vegan chocolate wrapper design and the other chocolate wrapper design on the index page using Adobe Photoshop and stock photos located online.
-        This site is for educational purposes only and no copyright infringement is intended - just an example of product placement for my created chocolate company.
+        This site is for educational purposes only and no copyright infringement is intended - just an example of product placement for my fictional chocolate company.
         -   The imagery used for the recipes is dependent on the content uploaded by the user.
 I was unable to create a system where the user uploads their own photo directly to the site, however, they can upload to a free hosting platform that I have linked to in my new recipe form, they just need to paste the image url to the site and it will display with the recipe details.